gemi254/ConfigAssist-ESP32-ESP8266/README.md

 # ConfigAssist
-A litewave library allowing easy editing of application variables and configuration using a json dictionary for **esp32/esp8266** devices.
+A litewave library allowing easy editing of application variables and quick configuration using a json dictionary for **esp32/esp8266** devices.

 ![](docs/config.png)